NixOS/nixpkgs/doc/stdenv/meta.chapter.md

 Alternatively, you can specify other derivations as tests.
 You can make use of the optional parameter (here: `self`) to inject the correct package without relying on non-local definitions, even in the presence of `overrideAttrs`.
-This definition of `tests` does not rely on the original `mypkg` or overrides it in all places.
+This means `(mypkg.overrideAttrs f).passthru.tests` will be as expected, as long as the definition of `tests` does not rely on the original `mypkg` or overrides it in all places.